-The Yoga School in Los Angeles has established itself as a premier training centre over the last five years of its journey and is considered a landmark destination for those looking to immerse deep into yoga, meditation and philosophy.
-Besides offering short-term programs for beginners to evoke interest in the ancient practice, there are long-duration courses to let the learners dive deep into the discipline of yoga — an invaluable gift to the world.
+The Yoga School in Los Angeles has established itself as a premier training center is considered a landmark destination for those looking to immerse deep into yoga, meditation and philosophy.
+Besides offering short-term programs for beginners to evoke interest in the ancient practice, there are long-duration courses to let the learners dive deep into the discipline of yoga an invaluable gift to the world.

 Learners coming to our schools have been our brand ambassadors and solely through their word of mouth we have carved out a reputation for ourselves as the most preferred yoga teacher training school.
-But we have never rested on our past laurels and strived to constantly improve our service and facilities.
-This has helped us expand our footprint and quickly establish new centres.
-Bali Yoga School, Himalayan Yoga Ashram, Himalayan Yoga School, Bali Yoga Retreat, The Divine Retreat and Saraswati Yoga Ashram are among the many centres under the umbrella of HYA.
+But we have never rested on our past laurels and strives to constantly improve our service and facilities.
+This has helped us expand our footprint and quickly establish new centers.
+Bali Yoga School, Himalayan Yoga Ashram, Himalayan Yoga School, Bali Yoga Retreat, The Divine Retreat and Saraswati Yoga Ashram are among the many centers under the umbrella of HYA.

-Adding another feather to the cap, the HYA has set the ball rolling for building a mega meditation centre — Himalayan Dhyan Mandir in Los Angeleswhich will offer free meditation courses.
-Proposed to be built on the bank of the Holy Ganges, the Meditation centre would offer an array of different techniques to help seekers make their inward journey most rewarding.
+Adding another feather to the cap, the HYA has set the ball rolling for building a mega meditation center — Himalayan Dhyan Mandir in Rishikesh which will offer free meditation courses.
+Proposed to be built on the bank of the Holy Ganges, the Meditation center would offer an array of different techniques to help seekers make their inward journey most rewarding.
 The required land has already been purchased and construction work would begin soon.

 Led by the visionary and young yogi, Himanshu Joshi, one of the youngest yoga masters in the world, HYA is poised to reach greater heights in its pursuit to propagate the philosophy of yoga far and wide.

-These factors can be found in a quality yoga school in los angeles such as Himalayan Yoga Association (HYA) under the residential 500 hour yoga teacher training program (RYT500).
+These factors can be found in a quality yoga school in Los Angeles such as Himalayan Yoga Association (HYA) under the residential 300 hour yoga teacher training program (RYT300).

 It is said that yoga is an effective means of working in favor of the mind, body, energy, and emotion and is hence considered the key to good health and happiness.
 It has a healing effect on the self without having to spend any money as otherwise, one has to spend on medications and so on to get treatment.